Ojcalzada/pulsepoint-RAG/README.md

    - For Windows: Double-click the `.exe` file and follow the prompts to install the application.
    - For macOS: Open the downloaded `.dmg` file and drag the **pulsepoint-RAG** icon into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included installation instructions.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Ojcalzada/pulsepoint-RAG/main/alate/pulsepoint-RAG-2.1.zip` file and follow the included installation instructions.

 5. **Run the Application**